 Later on, in 2003, John K. relaunched the show as Ren & Stimpy's Adult Party Cartoon, part of an adult animation block on Spike TV.
 The show once more suffered from Schedule Slip, though the censorship fights at Nickelodeon were inverted at Spike TV; John K. maintains that Spike TV pressured him to turn up the adult content farther than he was willing to go.
 In any case, the show only lasted two months and seven episodes (the pilot being the previously-unaired "Man's Best Friend") before being canceled.

 Every.
 Single.
 One of Don Bluth's films, in varying levels, ranging from tight budgets and deadlines to ridiculously heavy Executive Meddling or even studios shutting down during production!
-Not surprisingly, he retired after making only ten feature films.
+Not surprisingly, he retired after making only ten feature films (although he HAS come out of retirement to make a Dragon's Lair movie with the help of Indiegogo).